apache/spark/BREEZE.rst

 When you enter the Breeze environment, automatically an environment file is sourced from ``files/airflow-breeze-config/variables.env``.
-The ``files`` folder from your local sources is automatically mounted to the container under ``/files`` path and you can put there any files you want to make available fot the Breeze container.
+The ``files`` folder from your local sources is automatically mounted to the container under ``/files`` path and you can put there any files you want to make available for the Breeze container.

 Launching multiple terminals
 ----------------------------